Iran launches a drone attack on Israel, a major escalation of Middle East conflict

 The strike and retaliation represent an escalation of conflict in the region that many officials worldwide had expressed worry about ever since the outbreak of war between Israel and the Gaza-based militant group Hamas on Oct.
 7, the day Hamas led an attack on Israel that left some 1,200 people dead.

+United Nations Secretary-General António Guterres said on Saturday that he condemned Iran's attack and was "deeply alarmed about the very real danger of a devastating region-wide escalation."

-In a statement released late Saturday, Egypt's foreign affairs ministry called Iran's attack a "dangerous escalation" and urged "the exercise of the utmost restraint to spare the region and its people further factors of instability and tension."
+Egypt's foreign affairs ministry called Iran's attack a "dangerous escalation" and in a Saturday night statement urged "the exercise of the utmost restraint to spare the region and its people further factors of instability and tension."

 Iran has long supplied Hamas with funds and weapons.
 The White House has not directly linked Iran to the Oct.
 7 attack.